Safest and Best Crypto Exchanges in Australia 2024

 Does Coinstash have a mobile app?
 Yes.
 Coinstash has an app, available for both iOS and Android.

 What fees will I pay on Coinstash?
 Coinstash has a trading fee of 0.85%.

 Are there any deposit and withdrawal limits on Coinstash?
 Coinstash has no deposit fees or limits, while withdrawal limits and fees depend on the crypto that is being withdrawn or the payment method used for fiat.

 Does Coinstash have KYC?
 Yes.
 Coinstash is AUSTRAC registered and requires a photo ID and some personal information in order to verify your account.

 Bonus: Best Decentralised Crypto Exchanges

 Now many crypto services are facing a bank run and fast running out of liquidity - many Australian investors are concerned about leaving their assets with a custodial exchange.
-While you can reap the benefits of increased security, many investors - like Celsius investors - have sadly learned first hand just how true the mantra, 'not your keys, not your crypto' is.
+While you can reap the benefits of increased security, many investors - like FTX and Celsius investors - have sadly learned firsthand just how true the mantra, 'not your keys, not your crypto' is.